A scavenger hunt in downtown Estes Park

 - Clue: WT

 WT: WT Parke was one of the earliest photographers in Estes Park.
 He was an original owner of one of the shops in Downtown Estes Park.
-Clue: My charming RUSTIC perch gives me a great view of all our guests on Elkhorn.
+Clue: My charming TRAILHEAD perch gives me a great view of all our guests on Elkhorn.

 - Clue: Josie